vbmanuel2295/disaster-tweet-classifier/README.md

 ## Sample Results
-The classifier produced the following results: (Not bad for beginners!)
+The classifier produced the following results:
 ```sh
 Inferring Item 1728 out of 1728
 Accurate: 1244 items